Subscribe to receive our lead generation tips directly in your inbox every week

 - “human resources manager”

-You see that there is some search results that are not relevant in the screenshot above.
+You see that there are some search results that are not relevant in the screenshot above.

-However, if I add quotes aroud “sales manager” in sales navigator boolean search, the results get much better.
+However, if I add quotes around “sales manager” in sales navigator boolean search, the results get much better.

 Now, you can see clearly the difference between adding and forgetting the quotes.

-This really important if you want to build qualified lead lists and avoid to contact people outside of your target
+This really important if you want to build qualified lead lists and avoid to contact people outside your target.

-Once your sales navigator boolean search is completed and you got your list of prospect, you can export the leads from Sales Navigator to a CSV with Evaboot.
+Once your you completed your boolean search in linkedin sales navigator and you got your list of prospect, you can export the leads from Sales Navigator to a CSV with Evaboot.